 WSU Library Graduate Student Assistantship

-The Wayne State University Library System and the School of Information Sciences are pleased to announce the availability of two WSU Library Graduate Student Assistantships for Fall 2019.
+The Wayne State University Library System and the School of Information Sciences are pleased to announce the availability of three WSU Library Graduate Student Assistantships for fall 2020.
 Applications are now being accepted.

 WSU Library GSAs provide direct user assistance at information/reference desks through in-person, phone, and virtual reference; assisting patrons with the catalog, internet, databases, and use of computers.
 In addition, GSAs collaborate on the development of library guides, provide information literacy instruction, and participate in special projects as assigned; such assignment may be based on interest, and can include work with discovery services, material processing, eResources, acquisitions, and digital publishing.
 The special project duties are facilitated by the discretion of the Coordinator for Graduate Student Assistants.

 The GSA employment experience is designed to provide a wide overview of academic library operations, with a focus on developing skills in operational areas increasing in responsibility and independence over an approximate two year period.

 - $ 20,686 (Per Academic Year) (subject to change in accordance with the GEOC Bargaining Agreement)